Abraham Lincoln's Lyceum address

 Abraham Lincoln's Lyceum Address was delivered to the Young Men's Lyceum of Springfield, Illinois on January 27, 1838, titled "The Perpetuation of Our Political Institutions".
-In his speech, Lincoln warned that mobs or people who disrespected U.S. laws and courts could destroy the United States.
-He went on to say the Constitution and rule of law in the United States are "the political religion of our nation."
+In his speech, a 28-year-old Lincoln warned that mobs or people who disrespected U.S. laws and courts could destroy the United States.
+He went on to say the Constitution and rule of law in the United States should be "the political religion of the nation."

 The speech

 The topic of Lincoln's speech was citizenship in a constitutional republic and threats to U.S. institutions.
-In the speech, Lincoln discussed in glowing terms the political system established by the Founding Fathers, but warned of a destructive force from within.
+In the speech, Lincoln discussed in glowing terms the political regime established by the Founding Fathers, but warned of a destructive force from within.
 He asked his listeners:

-Shall we expect some transatlantic military giant to step the ocean and crush us at a blow?
+Shall we expect some transatlantic military giant, to step the Ocean, and crush us at a blow?
 Never!
-All the armies of Europe, Asia, and Africa combined, with all the treasure of the earth (our own excepted) in their military chest, with a Bonaparte for a commander, could not by force take a drink from the Ohio or make a track on the Blue Ridge in a trial of a thousand years.
+All the armies of Europe, Asia and Africa combined, with all the treasure of the earth (our own excepted) in their military chest; with a Buonaparte for a commander, could not by force, take a drink from the Ohio, or make a track on the Blue Ridge, in a trial of a thousand years.
 At what point then is the approach of danger to be expected?
 I answer.
-If it ever reach us it must spring up amongst us; it cannot come from abroad.
-If destruction be our lot we must ourselves be its author and finisher.
-As a nation of freemen we must live through all time or die by suicide.
+If it ever reach us it must spring up amongst us.
+It cannot come from abroad.
+If destruction be our lot, we must ourselves be its author and finisher.
+As a nation of freemen, we must live through all time, or die by suicide.

 Lincoln indirectly blamed slavery for lawlessness in the United States.
 In this context he warned that:

-whenever the vicious portion of [our] population shall be permitted to gather in bands of hundreds and thousands, and burn churches, ravage and rob provision stores, throw printing-presses into rivers, shoot editors, and hang and burn obnoxious persons at pleasure and with impunity, depend upon it, this government cannot last.
-By such things the feelings of the best citizens will become more or less alienated from it, and thus it will be left without friends, or with too few, and those few too weak to make their friendship effectual.
+whenever the vicious portion of [our] population shall be permitted to gather in bands of hundreds and thousands, and burn churches, ravage and rob provision stores, throw printing-presses into rivers, shoot editors, and hang and burn obnoxious persons at pleasure and with impunity; depend upon it, this Government cannot last.
+By such things the feelings of the best citizens will become more or less alienated from it; and thus it will be left without friends, or with too few, and those few, too weak to make their friendship effectual.

-Lincoln then warned that a tyrant could overtake the U.S. political system from within.
+Lincoln then warned that a tyrant could overtake the U.S. political system from within, if disregard for the rule of law continued unabated.
 He said: